 Here, we initialize WNDCLASS structure with zeroes, define mandatory fields and register the class.

-- lpszClassName - name of a class.
+lpszClassName - name of a class.
 You define the name yourself.
-Windows itself using uppercase for class names (examples are: BUTTON, EDIT, LISTBOX) so will do I in all tutorials..
+Windows itself uses uppercase for class names (examples are: BUTTON, EDIT, LISTBOX) so will do I in all tutorials..

 There are more fields in WNDCLASS: style, icon, background, menu name, but we can omit them.
 Some of them we'll examine in the next tutorials.
 You can check all of them in WinAPI documentation.

 At last, we register our class with RegisterClass function.
-We pass the address of WNDCLASS structure to it.
-Now we ready to create the window.
+We pass the address of the WNDCLASS structure to it.
+Now we are ready to create the window.

 Creating First WinAPI Window

 WinAPI provides function CreateWindow to create new window of specific class: